 - Create parametric models that can be very easily customized by end users

-- Output high quality CAD formats like STEP and AMF in addition to traditional STL
+- Output high quality (loss-less) CAD formats like STEP and AMF in addition to traditional STL

 - Provide a non-proprietary, plain text model format that can be edited and executed with only a web browser

 Using CadQuery, you can write short, simple scripts that produce high quality CAD models.
 It is easy to make many different objects using a single script that can be customized.

 The caduery docker image (https://hub.docker.com/r/dcowden/cadquery/) includes cadquery and all of its dependencies.
 It can be used to run cadquery scripts without any installation required ( other than docker, of course)